 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-Hydrow, maker of the smart Hydrow Rower, launched a new connected rower called the Hydrow Wave in summer 2023.
+Hydrow, the maker of the smart Hydrow Rower, launched a new connected rower called the Hydrow Wave in summer 2022.
 In our first look Hydrow Wave review, we covered all of the need-to-know information about this new smart rower and how it compares to the original Hydrow.
 Now—after a few months of testing the Wave—our updated review contains personal insights from none other than GGR founder himself, Coop.

 Dozens of Rowers Tested